Visayan Electric announces scheduled power interruption

 Areas Affected:

-Purpose: To improve the reliability of the distribution system serving Brgy.
-Subangdaku & North Reclamation Area by facilitating relocation of primary pole for upcoming projects.
+Purpose: To prevent unnecessary interruptions due to obstruction of pole in the distribution system serving Brgy.
+Inayagan by facilitating relocation of primary pole as per customer request.

 Areas Affected: